As an early freelancer, you might be starting your writing career with your plate already full.

 - Use lesson times.
 When my son is at jiu-jitsu, I can often be found with my laptop, writing.
 I realized I don’t need to watch every moment of what’s happening.
 I can usually crank out some good work while he’s at a class, and I don’t even feel bad about it!

 - Use nap times.
 If you’re at home during naps, it’s tempting to be productive with your household chores.
 I use naptime as prime writing time.
 The chores will get done at other times, and I can do things like fold laundry while I hang with the kids or unload the dishwasher when I’m mentally less alert.
 My kids no longer nap.
 That was hard.
 But, they go to bed earlier, so I get back to work.
 If your kids nap, use the time while you can.

 - Take advantage of the TV.
 Listen, I get that too much TV isn’t a good thing, but it’s also important that we have time to work and to grow our writing business.
-I usually let my older son watch some TV while my younger son naps so they’re both occupied with something.
+I usually let my kids decompress for a bit after school with some TV and I get back to work.

 - Hire help.
 With young kids, a lot of our time is spent with them.
 That’s a wonderful thing.
 But, it affects the amount of time you have to work.
 In the summer I hired a mother’s helper.
 I was home in case she needed anything, but it allowed me to get some extra work time in.
 And, honestly?
 The kids loved it!